albill/albill.github.com/_posts/2006-06-06-sitting-groups-in-east-bay.markdown

 ---
+author: admin
+date: '2006-06-06 02:03:41'
 layout: post
+slug: sitting-groups-in-east-bay
+status: publish
 title: Sitting Groups in East Bay
-published: true
-meta: {}

-tags:
+wordpress_id: '1103'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 Now that I live in the East Bay, I want to find a group to sit with at least once a week.